Who does the UWC serve?

 How can I get a job as a UWC consultant?

-If you are an undergraduate, you must take ENG 3450 (Writing Center Theory and Practice), which is offered every spring semester; Amy Hansen (firstname.lastname@example.org) can answer more questions about this course if you have them.
+If you are an undergraduate, you must take RC 3450 (Writing Center Theory and Practice), which is offered every fall semester.
+Amy Hansen, our assistant director, can answer more questions about this course if you have them.
 Upon successful completion of that course, you will have the chance to apply for a job in the center.
-Graduate students, faculty, and staff members who wish to work in the UWC should contact our director, Dr. Beth Carroll (email@example.com).
-If you are interested in working at our front desk, contact our program assistant, Tasha Mehne (firstname.lastname@example.org).
-For more information on employment in the UWC, see our handout!
+Graduate students, faculty, and staff members who wish to work in the UWC should contact our director, Dr. Beth Carroll.
+If you are interested in working at our front desk, contact our program assistant, Michelle Kizer.
+For more information on employment in the UWC, see our handout.

 Does the University Writing Center offer ELL (English Language Learners) services?